parse-community/docs/_includes/js/users.md

 ## Encrypting Current User

-Often you want to be more careful with the user information stored in the browser, if this is your case try the encryption of the current user object.
-To enable this functionality, call `Parse.enableEncryptedUser()` and set your secret token.
+Often you may want to be more careful with user information stored in the browser, if this is the case you can encrypt the current user object:

 ```javascript